hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

        commands
    endsw

 ..
-Note:: “*”, “?” and “[...]” can be used for the :index:`patterns <pattern>`
+Note:: "*", "?" and "[...]" can be used for the :index:`patterns <pattern>`

 ..
-Note:: The \*) (sh/bash) and default: (csh/tcsh) patterns are ”catch-all” patterns which match everything not matched above.
+Note:: The \*) (sh/bash) and default: (csh/tcsh) patterns are "catch-all" patterns which match everything not matched above.
 It is often used to detect invalid values of variable.

 ..
-Note:: Multiple patterns can be handled by separating them with “|” in sh/bash or by successive case statements in csh/tcsh.
+Note:: Multiple patterns can be handled by separating them with "|" in sh/bash or by successive case statements in csh/tcsh.